Disclaimer

 What Does Treatment Involve?

-- Strong antiperspirants for hyperhidrosis can be used to block the sweat ducts in order to control the sweating.
-Deodorants may be used to treat the odour, but these do not prevent increased sweating.
+- Antiperspirants – strong antiperspirants can be used to block sweat ducts and help manage sweating.
+Deodorants may help with odour, but do not prevent sweating.